HRUAS/ansible/ansible-notes/readme.txt

 3) Now login without password

 ---------------- Ansible Varibales ---------------------
-ansible-varibale-playbook.yml
+1) ansible-playbook --inventory first-ansible/inventory/vm-setup-playbook/hosts first-ansible/roles/ansible-varibale-playbook.yml -v

+2) Variable taken from Run time ansible-playbook --inventory first-ansible/inventory/vm-setup-playbook/hosts first-ansible/roles/ansible-varibale-playbook.yml -v --extra-vars '{"version":"1.0","other_varibale":"foo"}'

-ansible-playbook --inventory first-ansible/inventory/vm-setup-playbook/hosts first-ansible/roles/ansible-varibale-playbook.yml -v
+3) Pass varibale file at run-time ansible-playbook --inventory first-ansible/inventory/vm-setup-playbook/hosts first-ansible/roles/ansible-varibale-playbook.yml -v --extra-vars "@my-vars.yml"

 Below task is incorrect : The error you are encountering is due to the incorrect syntax in the task where you are trying to use the register keyword along with the debug and command actions in the same task.
 In Ansible, you cannot have conflicting action statements in the same task.